Jericho/Jericho/MyNugetFeed.md

 The NuGet v3 URL for this repository is: `https://f.feedz.io/jericho/jericho/nuget/index.json`

+__Visual Studio__

-__If you are using Visual Studio, you can add this feed by following these steps:__
+If you are using Visual Studio, you can add this feed by following these steps:
 1. Open Visual Studio.
 2. Go to Tools > Options.
 3. Expand the NuGet Package Manager section, and then select Package Sources.